 Course format and student evaluation

-This course has three assignments.
+This course has three assignments with several deadlines.

 Assignment 1 — Speech writing and delivery, 30 per cent